lucietran03/SodokuSolver_DSAProject/README.md

 ## Project Info

-This project involves the design and implementation of a Java-based Sudoku Solver that can efficiently solve 9x9 Sudoku puzzles using advanced algorithmic strategies.
-The solver takes a partially completed Sudoku board as input (represented as a 2D array of integers) and fills in the empty cells (marked as 0) to produce a valid solution that adheres to all Sudoku constraints.
+This project is a Java-based Sudoku Solver that efficiently solves 9x9 puzzles using multiple algorithms.
+It takes a board with empty cells (`0`s) and returns a completed solution while satisfying all Sudoku rules.

+Implemented solvers include:
+- **Backtracking**
+- **Forward Checking**
+- **MRV Heuristics**
+- **Dancing Links (Algorithm X)**

-Our implementation includes multiple solving approaches—Backtracking, Forward Checking, MRV Heuristics, and Dancing Links (Algorithm X)—to explore and compare their efficiency and effectiveness across various difficulty levels.
-The core method, `solve(int[][] puzzle)`, returns a fully solved 9x9 grid or raises an exception if no solution is found within 2 minutes.
+The method `solve(int[][] puzzle)` returns a solved board or throws an exception if no solution is found within 2 minutes.

-In addition to correctness, the project also emphasizes performance analysis, including memory usage and execution time, allowing a deeper understanding of which algorithms perform best under different conditions.
-Custom data structures are used where appropriate to optimize performance.
+Beyond correctness, the project evaluates performance in terms of execution time and memory usage across different puzzle difficulties.
+It also uses custom data structures to enhance efficiency.

-This project was developed as part of the **COSC2469/ COSC2722/ COSC2658/ COSC3120 - Algorithms and Analysis/Data Structures and Algorithms** course and demonstrates applied algorithm design, problem-solving skills, and performance evaluation techniques.
+Developed as part of the **COSC2469 / COSC2722 / COSC2658 / COSC3120 - Algorithms and Analysis / Data Structures and Algorithms** course.

 - Language: **Java**
 - Tested with: **JUnit**
--   Build status: **Compiles and runs successfully in console**
+- Build status: **Compiles and runs in console**
 - License: **MIT**

 ## Table of Contents